PolusAI/image-tools/polus-feature-extraction-plugin/README.md

 If there is a metric mentioned in Length of unit, then Pixels per unit cannot be left blank and hence the scale per unit value must be mentioned in this parameter.

 Note:
-1. If Embedded pixel size is selected, then ignore Length of unit and Pixels per unit.
-2. If Embedded pixel size is not selected and values are entered in Length of unit and Pixels per unit, then the metric mentioned in length of unit will be considered.
+1. If Embedded pixel size is not selected and values are entered in Length of unit and Pixels per unit, then the metric mentioned in length of unit will be considered.
-3. If Embedded pixel size, Length of unit and Pixels per unit is not selected then the units will be in pixels.
+2. If Embedded pixel size, Length of unit and Pixels per unit is not selected then the units will be in pixels.

 ## Output:
    The output is a csv file containing the value of features required.